twilightscapes/nofuckintime/src/content/pages/index.md

-<div style="text-align:center;">We guarantee that VidSocks are the fastest portfolio/blog/multimedia progressive web app / websites</div>
+<div style="text-align:;">We guarantee that VidSocks are the fastest, best-designed, well built and search engine sticky web platforms available today.</div>

 <br />